Prescription Drug Disposal

 Permanent Drop Off Locations

-- Count your medication.
+- Count and track your medications.

 - Dispose of unused or expired medication properly.

 - Talk to your kids about the dangers of prescription and over-the-counter drugs when they are not used as prescribed.